influential-warriors-and-leaders

 The origins of the Janissary corps date back to the reign of Sultan Orhan I (1324–1362), who established a small personal army of captives taken in war.
 This early model, based on the Pençik law (which granted the Sultan one-fifth of all war captives), laid the groundwork for the more systematic recruitment that would follow.
 It was under Sultan Murad I (1362–1389) and his successor Bayezid I (1389–1402) that the devshirme system emerged as a formalized method of state-building.

-The primary purpose of the Janissaries was to create a military force directly loyal to the Sultan, counterbalancing the powerful Turkish nobility and tribal leaders who often held their own private armies.
 Unlike the cavalry (Sipahis) who were tied to the land and local power structures, the Janissaries were theoretically the Sultan's absolute property.
 They were the Kapıkulu ("Slaves of the Porte"), a position that granted them immense privilege but demanded total obedience.
 This ideological framework—that a Christian boy from a remote Balkan village could become the most powerful man in the empire after the Sultan—was the core paradox of the devshirme system.

 The demographic focus on the Balkans was intentional.
 The Ottoman Empire's early expansion into Europe brought it into contact with diverse Christian populations in Albania, Bosnia, Bulgaria, Greece, Serbia, and later Croatia and Hungary.
 These regions were selected for their perceived physical resilience and cultural adaptability.
 Over time, the Balkans became the primary human resource for the Janissary corps, a fact that would leave an indelible mark on the region's historical memory.
+For a detailed overview of the early development of the Janissary system, the Encyclopedia Britannica entry on devshirme provides a comprehensive historical foundation.

-The Recruitment Machinery: Process and Selection
+The Recruitment Machinery: Process, Selection, and the Harrowing Journey

 Selection Criteria